lagenorhynque/sql-from-zero/README.md

 Enter password:
 Welcome to the MySQL monitor.
 Commands end with ; or \g.
 Your MySQL connection id is 9
-Server version: 8.0.22 MySQL Community Server - GPL
+Server version: 8.0.23 MySQL Community Server - GPL

-Copyright (c) 2000, 2020, Oracle and/or its affiliates.
-All rights reserved.
+Copyright (c) 2000, 2021, Oracle and/or its affiliates.

 Oracle is a registered trademark of Oracle Corporation and/or its affiliates.
 Other names may be trademarks of their respective